Abbott v. Perez

 Abbott v.
-Perez, 585 U.S. ___ (2018), was a United States Supreme Court case dealing with the redistricting of the state of Texas following the 2010 census.
+Perez, 585 U.S. 579 (2018), was a United States Supreme Court case dealing with the redistricting of the state of Texas following the 2010 census.
 The court held that the Texas court erred in requiring the state to show that the 2013 Legislature purged the "taint" that the court attributed to the defunct and never-used plans enacted by a prior legislature in 2011.

 Background

 As a result of the 2010 United States census, the state of Texas was found to have gained more than four million new residents, many of them of Latino or African-American heritage.
 This granted Texas four additional seats in the United States House of Representatives, requiring the state to redraw both its congressional and legislative districts to incorporate these four new seats.

-At this time, the Texas state government was controlled by the Republican Party.
-Initial redistricting maps were completed by the state legislature by 2011, and sent to the United States District Court for the District of Columbia for preclearance as required by Section 5 of the Voting Rights Act of 1965 (VRA).
+The Texas state government was controlled by the Republican Party at the time.
+Initial redistricting maps were completed by the state legislature by 2011, and sent to the United States District Court for the District of Columbia for "preclearance" as required by Section 5 of the Voting Rights Act of 1965 (VRA).

 While the District Court reviewed the maps, some Texas citizens believed the redistricting diluted minority votes and used unconstitutional racial gerrymandering to define the new districts, violating both Section 2 of the VRA, and filed a separate suit in the United States District Court for the Western District of Texas.
 The Texas federal district court heard arguments in this case, but held off ruling until the preclearance was completed.
 However, with the 2012 elections nearing, the District of Columbia federal district court recognized it would not be able to complete the preclearance in time.
 The Texas federal district court, using proposals from parties in the current Section 2 case, developed the three interim district plans for the state's congressional and legislative districts by November 2011.

 The state, defending its maps, issued an emergency request to the United States Supreme Court to reject the District Court maps.
 The Supreme Court agreed to the emergency request, and on January 20, 2012, vacated the maps developed by the Texas federal district court and instructed it to draw up new maps.
 The Texas federal district court used the state-derived maps as a starting point and issued their new maps by February 2012.
 Separately, the D.C. federal district court continued the evaluation of the redistricting maps, and ruled that all three redistricting maps provided by the state for preclearance did not meet the requirements for Section 5 of the VRA by August 2012.
 The judges determined that the state had not been able to prove that the redistricting plan was developed without intentional discrimination.
 Due to timing with the 2012 elections to be held in November, Texas continued to use the Texas federal district court-derived maps.